alexch/codelikethis/public/lessons/responsive_layout/flexbox_layout.md

  * Flexbox is one-dimensional.
 It can arrange items either in a row, or a column.
  * Flexbox can be extremely useful for laying out elements such as navigation bars, headers, image galleries, etc.
+ * Flexbox *fixes* CSS layout madness by placing the responsibility for layout with the *container*, and not asking *each item* to be responsible for laying *itself* out

 # The Flex Container